fairywreath/ogkr/README.md

 # ogkr-rs

-Parser for the chart file of an anime, bullet hell, rhythm game.
+Parser for the chart file from an anime, bullet hell, rhythm game.

 ## Important Notes
 * Please refrain from discussing this project in other public sites.